At a glance

 National comparisons

-In 2022, the Queensland age-standardised adult daily smoking prevalence was higher than national results (14.0% compared to 10.6%) and Queensland ranked 1st (highest) among the jurisdictions.6
+In 2022, the Queensland age-standardised adult daily smoking prevalence was higher than national results (14.0% compared to 10.6%) and Queensland ranked 8th with the highest proportion of adult daily smokers among the jurisdictions.

 Additional information